 - Finally, I was back to Desired Results.
 Now that I was clear on the purpose of the job, the key responsibilities, and skills, traits & competencies, I was able to think through the metrics that would demonstrate measurable evidence of success in my role.
 It was important to think of results that I could directly impact with my work, not metrics that were so far from my role that I couldn’t really influence them.
 Together, Chris and I were able to think of two Desired Results and Red-Yellow-Green success criteria.
 Now, I have confidence in how my success is measured, and I have the ability to control my own destiny by making sure that I hit the mark on these important metrics.

 Even though I found it challenging at first, this was such a rewarding process for me.
 It is really empowering to understand the “why” behind my day-to-day activities and to be able to say with confidence whether or not I am successful in my work.
 This was a very motivating exercise, and I enjoyed the process of thinking through it with Chris, who also happens to be my supervisor.
 Now, when it comes time for us to sit down to discuss my performance, we are on the same page about what specifically she’s looking for; we have a framework to discuss the skills and capabilities that I need to improve and whether I am living our core values in the way that I go about my work.

 Before you get started using the Job Scorecard tool to clarify expectations for your team, I recommend reading this blog that gives an example of how to use the employee scorecard.
 Then, work with your team on their individual roles; they probably will get even more out of the process than you will, and everyone will benefit from the alignment and increased accountability that will result from this exercise.

-If you're interested in increasing accountability in your organization with Job Scorecards, watch this fantastic webinar!
+If you're interested in increasing accountability in your organization with employee scorecards, read on!